 - Public Taxis (most convenient): One way you can access Bangkok City is via their public taxis.
 Public taxi stand is located on the Ground Level.
 Taxi fare starts at a metered rate of 35 Baht plus 50 Baht airport surcharge, and expressway fees.
-Moreover, the Grab application can be an alternative to hire a taxi.
+Moreover, the Grab application can be an alternative to hiring a taxi.

 - Bangkok Airport Rail Link (cheapest): Operates from 6:00AM to 12:00AM that connects Suvarnabhumi International Airport to downtown Bangkok.
 From downtown Bangkok, you can either switch train lines to Bangkok Skytrain (BTS) at Phaya Thai Station, or to Bangkok Subway Train (MRT) at Makkasan Station.
 Directions:

 - From the airport, go to the entrance of the Airport Rail Link on the first floor.